-If you are not employed in South Africa, the chosen bank may request for additional fees for account management.
+If you are not employed in South Africa, you South African bank may request additional fees for account management.

 Facilities and services

-All banks provide credit cards, payment and debit cards, as well as checkbooks, etc. However, ATMs are not quite as common as in Western countries, except in major South African cities.
+All banks provide credit cards, payment and debit cards, as well as checkbooks, etc. However, ATMs are not quite as common as in more developed countries, except in major South African cities.
 Moreover, you are allowed to withdraw a maximum of R 2,000 a day.